 rutilō rutilāre rutilāvī rutilātus: to redden; gleam

-iuba –ae f.: the mane of a horse; of a serpent
+iuba –ae f.: the mane of a horse; the crest of a serpent

 cervīx cervīcis f.: neck